symbol/symbol-docs/source/guides/aggregate/sending-a-multisig-transaction.rst

 Alice and Bob have separate :doc:`accounts <../../concepts/account>`.
 They also want to have a shared account to buy groceries, so that if Bob is out shopping, he can buy groceries for both himself and Alice.

-This shared account appears in NEM as **1-of-2 multisig**.
+This shared account appears in Catapult as **1-of-2 multisig**.
 Multisig accounts permit Alice and Bob sharing funds in a separate account, requiring only the signature from one of them to transact.

 In this guide, you will send a transaction from a multisig account.